-Instruction Pack II provides students with an overview of HVACR terminology, tool safety and certification and apprenticeship basics.
-Students explore ethic and legal topics related to the field.
-The pack wraps up with information about identifying components and fundamental HVACR theory.
+Instruction Pack II provides students with an overview of some of the tools used in the field and learn about job site safety.
+The pack also covers certification and apprenticeship opportunities.
+Students explore ethical and legal topics related to the field.
+The pack concludes with the basics of air distribution.